ArimaKousei1512/Cacbon-Emission-Analysis/README.md

 | Mercedes-Benz S-Class (S 500)                                                                                                      | 85000.0000           |
 | Mercedes-Benz SL (SL 350)                                                                                                          | 72000.0000           |

-## 2.What are the industry groups of these products?
+## 2.2 What are the industry groups of these products?
 ### 10 industry product
 ```sql
 WITH top10 AS (